cube3power/atsd/rule-engine/control-flow.md

 @end{}
 ```

-The result is the original text with inserted blocks of text for each item in the collection.
+The result is the original text plus inserted blocks of text for each item in the collection.

 Note that the items in the collection are referenced using `@{}` syntax instead of the default placeholder `${}` syntax.